1995parham/dotfiles/docs/vim.md

 ## VIM is your IDE

-If you are using this dotfiles vim configuration you can use following scripts to have better vim :D
+If you are using this dotfiles vim configuration you can use following scripts and informations for having better vim.

 ### C

-If your c file is big and you want a function in it do not install jetbrains stuff :D just use CLint in your vim with following command:
+If your c file is big and you want just a function in it don't install jetbrains stuff, just use CTags in your vim with following command.

 ```sh
 sudo apt install ctags